Please Make Yourself (un)Comfortable - Chapter One

 Genius

 This is where we are reminded that, in business, sometimes the exact opposite impulse is the best choice.
 You see, Honest Ed’s emporium did not, in fact, find its feet ever so gradually.
-It wasn’t some dark horse that, with significant marketing, self-reflection, clever talk, and revisionist history revealed itself to be brilliant.
-No. It was an immediate success!
-In fact, within a very short time, young and honest Edward Mirvish could loudly boast to the world that Honest Ed’s was “The World’s Biggest Discount Department Store.”
+It wasn’t some dark horse that, with significant marketing, self-reflection, clever talk, and revisionist history, revealed itself to be brilliant.
+No. Honest Ed’s was an immediate success!
+In fact, within a very short time, the young and honest Edward Mirvish could loudly boast to the world that his Honest Ed’s was, indeed, “The World’s Biggest Discount Department Store.”

-Hard times, as Ray Charles once sang, had come to an end for the growing Mirvish family, as Honest Ed’s emporium soon generated millions a year—and continued to turn a profit for decades.
+Hard times, as Ray Charles once sang, had come to an end for the growing Mirvish family.
+Honest Ed’s emporium soon generated millions a year—and continued to turn a profit for decades.

 Genius.